:::

 (d) obsolete documents retained for either legal or knowledge preservation purposes are suitably marked

 10.2.4.
-Quality system documents generated by the laboratory must be uniquely identified.
-Such identification must include the date of issue and/or revision identification, page numbering, the total number of pages or a mark to signify the end of the documents, and the issuing authority(ies).
+Quality system documents generated by the accredited member must be uniquely identified.
+Such identification must include the date of issue and/or revision identification, page numbering, the total number of pages or a mark to signify the end of the documents, and the issuing authority.

 10.2.5.
 Changes to documents must be reviewed and approved by the same function that performed the original review unless specifically designated otherwise.
 Procedures must be established to describe how changes in documents are made and controlled.